 The last ever sale of Hartnell stories was to Algeria, in North Africa.

-The BBC had only moderate success with selling colour stories to Africa in the late 1970s / early 1980s, with only mainland countries Rhodesia and Zimbabwe, Nigeria and Sierra Leone picking up colour episodes.
+The BBC had only moderate success with selling colour stories to Africa in the late 1970s / early and late 1980s, with only Rhodesia and Zimbabwe, Nigeria, Ghana, Swaziland, Seychelles, and Sierra Leone picking up Jon Pertwee and/or Tom Baker episodes.

 Africa in Doctor Who

 Non country specific references have featured in the following stories: